 1. The pre-spring and spring months of March, April, May are filled with flowers, light green leaves.
 These are the drier months.

 2. Summer often has warmer temperatures.
 Gardens are in full bloom, but it rains a lot and there are more tourists.

 3. The autumn months of September/October have the added value of the autumn sun that casts a lovely glow over the landscape - artists love this time of year.
 The heather turns to a deep rusty red that covers the hillsides.
 In October, many of our northern trees on our journey turn to a lovely golden yellow.
 The weather is mixed and there are fewer tourists around.

 WHICH IS THE BEST SEASON TO VISIT SCOTLAND?

 Following on from the above answer.
 Call it global warming and no matter the cause, we are seeing changes in our seasons.
 It may rain, it may not.
 It may be very warm or it may be, as we like to say, "refreshing".
 No matter when you come to Scotland, you'll not be disappointed by the beauty.
+My favourite seasons are Spring and Autumn.
 Back to top

 WHAT OTHER INFORMATION CAN YOU SEND ME ABOUT THE TOUR?

 Have you read the Blog yet?
 There you will find some of the completed tours, much of it written by the guests, with photos and comments.
 It will give you a feel for what the tour is like.
 Prior tours Blog.